Native Bird Care & Rescue in Central Oregon

 When to Renest & How

-• Sometimes a nest box can be put up and the babies moved.
-HOWEVER, this should NOT be done if raccoons, jays, crows, ravens, or cats are in the area.
+• HOWEVER, this should NOT be done if raccoons, jays, crows, ravens, or cats are in the area.
 Renesting is obvious, as is the box.
 We certainly do not want to just put the babies up just to have them eaten.

-• For species that nest on a home, it is relatively safer to put a box up on a house.
+• For species that nest on a home, it is relatively safe to put a box up on a house.
 Flickers, Chickadees, Nuthatches, other yard cavity nesters can be placed here.
 In fact, this is how we exclude these species - we give them their own box.

 Case Studies to Guide You.